Back to blog

 The component renders the following props: display and maxWidth.
 It can also optionally accept the overflow or overflowX props to override the overflowX default value of auto rendered by this component.

-Let us look at the code snippets for all the able variants and see how we can play with variant prop to attain different types of tables.
+Let us look at the code snippets for all the table variants and see how we can play with the variant prop to attain different types of tables.

 <TableContainer>